 When you’re making plans to visit a city, you usually think of booking a hotel, right?
 If there’s an attraction you want to visit there’s a hotel right across the street from it.
 But maybe you’re looking for a place to stay that’s not so cookie-cutter, offering more than just a room with a bed.
-The KOA has some great campgrounds right in the middle of world-class cities like San Diego Metro KOA in California and Nashville KOA Resort in Tennessee.
+The KOA has some great campgrounds right in the middle of world-class cities like San Diego Metro KOA in California and Nashville KOA Resort in Tennessee (you’ll actually find two more great KOAs in the Nashville area: Nashville North KOA and Nashville East / Lebanon KOA Journey).
 Find out what city KOAs offer and maybe you’ll consider camping the next time you’re in town.

 Traveling into the city to catch a pro game with your buds?
 Book a group campsite or neighboring sites to keep the tailgate party going strong.
 Pitch tents next to each other or reserve a compound of cabins for easy comradery.
 Cook up delicious BBQ and swap your favorite play by play game highlights around group picnic tables.

 Forget about searching for pet-friendly hotels.
 Dogs are always welcome at KOA campgrounds.
 Kamp K9 fenced in parks are safe areas for pets to run and play.
 Having your adorable companion with you on vacation strengthens your bond and helps break the ice with other campers.

 If you’re looking for a romantic city getaway a basic hotel room’s white walls and generic art prints won’t do.
 KOA camping cabins’ log-style exterior and cozy wood framed beds are big on character.
 Find a variety of unique lodging options at KOA locations like walled tents for glamping or sleek airstream trailers.